WojtekKamilowski/CI_PP5_HSBS/README.md

 - Expand books app to include books in a digital form such audio-books & e-books.

-- Add more payment options, e.g. Paypal
+- Add more payment options, e.g. Paypal.

+- Add books rating system available for users with admins confirmation.

+- Visualize rating with filling stars.

 [Back to Table Of Contents](#table-of-contents)